abhinav-nath/mongo-bulk-operations-test/README.md

 # mongo-bulk-operations-test

-Compare the performance of single updates and bulk update operation.
+Compare the performance of single updates and bulk update operations.

 **Insert dummy records**